Collegial Supervision For Agile Professionals and Leaders

 Collegial Supervision

-Collegial supervision is a counseling session in a self-directed group with hierarchically equal persons.
-The group advises one member of the group at a time according to a defined procedure.
-The aim of the consultation is to develop solutions to a question or problem from everyday professional life or to help those seeking advice to cope with difficult professional situations.
+Peer counselling is a counselling session in a self-directed group with people of equal hierarchical status.
+The group counsels one member of the group at a time according to a defined procedure.
+The aim of counselling is to develop solutions to a question or problem from everyday working life or to help those seeking advice to overcome difficult professional situations.

 Possible applications

-• Simple, cost-effective and practice-oriented method for consulting and further education
+Simple, cost-effective and practical method for counselling and further training

-• If several participants in the group are personally affected by the problem, it is helpful to involve an external moderator or coach.
+If several participants in the group are personally affected by the problem, it is helpful to bring in an external moderator or coach.

-• Not suitable for private and personal problems and for topics that are taboo in the group
+Not suitable for private and personal problems or for topics that are taboo in the group

-• A question or problem from the professional everyday life
+A question or problem from everyday working life

 Process